micapam/epic-formulae/README.md

 epic formulae
 =============

 Simple data store to house instances of the poetic device originating in oral poetry known as a 'formula'.
-The purpose of this library is store a large number of formulae, in order to devise metres that can accommodate them, in an artifical version of the historical process by which poetry came into being[^1].
+The purpose of this library is store a large number of formulae, in order to devise metres that can accommodate them, in an artifiical version of the historical process by which poetry came into being[^1].
 This is a personal project to assist in my creative research[^2].

 Three elements are stored: